astropy/astropy/docs/io/votable/index.rst

 Pedantic mode
 ^^^^^^^^^^^^^

-Many VOTABLE files in the wild do not conform to the VOTABLE specification.
+Many VOTable files in the wild do not conform to the VOTable specification.
 If reading one of these files causes exceptions, you may turn off pedantic mode in `astropy.io.votable` by passing ``pedantic=False`` to the `~astropy.io.votable.parse` or `~astropy.io.votable.parse_single_table` functions::